 Spring Term

-Spring term learning is based around the overarching learning enquiry questions of ‘Is it better to attract or repel?’ and ‘How does Brazil effect the rest of the world?’
+Spring term learning is based around the overarching learning enquiry questions of ‘How does the light bulb affect the world?’

-Art looks at the the work of Jackson Pollock and Beatriz Milhazes.
-They’ll have the opportunity to use different textures and patterns and make their own printing blocks.
+Art looks at the the work of Yinka Shonibare and William Grill.
+They’ll have the opportunity to make models using different materials and add details to surface drawings.

-In children’s PSHE and P4C lessons the children will engage in discussions around the themes of relationships and differences.
+In children’s PSHE and P4C lessons the children will engage in discussions around the themes of resilience, healthy relationsips and focusing on making good choices.

 Summer Term

 Summer term is here!
 A busy term with fun days and exciting trips, not to mention Sports Day in the incredible Copper Box arena.
-The overarching question to start this term is ‘What makes volcanoes interesting?’
-The children also get to choose their last topic for themselves.
+The overarching question to start this term is ‘What is the sound of a place?’ and ‘What is a river’s story.’

-PE this term focusses on athletics and also gives some time to practice for sports day.
-The children will also be looking at orienteering.
+PE this term focusses on athletics with a particular emphasis on field events.
+The children will also be looking at Tee Ball.

-In children’s PSHE and P4C lessons the children will engage in discussions around the themes of health and growin.
-They’ll discuss subjects like ‘How do the things we enjoy change as we grow up?’
+In children’s PSHE and P4C lessons the children will engage in discussions around the themes of health and growing.
+They’ll discuss subjects like ‘How do my choices influence my health?’

-In music the children focus on using their voices and singing games.
+In music the children focus on Spanish music linking into their Fiesta learning.
 They will learn a song and practise for the end of year school show.
 They’ll also dance to these songs and try to think about how they can improve their movement skills.